 - Repurchase – what made a player make an in-app purchase again?

-Why games need to focus on the player lifecycle?
+Why do games need to focus on the player lifecycle?

-About 94% of marketers think they know who their target users are and what they are looking for using the buyer personas created with data from CRMs and web analytics.
+In 2015, about 94% of marketers thought they knew who their target users were and what they were looking for by using the buyer personas created with data from CRMs and web analytics.
 But the world has changed ever since.

 With mobile usage increasing by the day and personalization kicking in, the app users now want you to know them beyond the general demographics and psychographic marketing segmentations.
 They want you to offer them what they want, and not what you think they want.